or call us at: (832) 699-9265

 I think most of us have come to accept that most aspects of life have a peculiar duality to them.
 The good and the bad.
 Sports and beaches are fun, but we accept and understand the inherent risks that come with them.

-Generally all this amounts to is moderation and prevention.
-Measures to ward off sunburns, bug bites and overheating.
+Generally, all this amounts to is moderation and prevention.
+Measures to ward off sunburns, bug bites, and overheating.
 Sometimes though we can really be blindsided with what seems to be unnecessary consequences.
 Case in point: Swimmer’s Ear.

 The CDC estimates that 1 in 123 Americans saw their doctors for outer ear infections.
 40% of cases were during the summer months!
-Read on to find out five ways you can avoid being one of those cases and swim without fear of pain drilling through your skull afterwards.
+Read on to find out five ways you can avoid being one of those cases and swim without fear of pain drilling through your skull afterward.

-An unexpected one is chlorine.
-We associate chlorine in a pool with cleanliness but it can actually make your ear a more tempting target for an infection.
+An unexpected factor is chlorine.
+We associate chlorine in a pool with cleanliness but it can actually make your ear a more tempting target for infection.
 This is because chlorine can change your ear canal from an acidic state to an alkaline one.
 Without the microbes, the changed environment in your ear isn’t at risk but it’s worth considering.

 As difficult as it may be to believe, being extra militant about keeping a wax-free ear might be harming you.
 I know, it’s gross, but this notion makes sense if you try to understand.
 You see, your earwax is actually a barrier that helps prevent infection.
 We aren’t promoting abandoning this long-standing hygienic practice altogether though.

 The key here is to be gentle.
 Being rough will damage the tissues in your ear, opening them up for infection.
 Using a dirty implement (please no) will seal the deal and cause an infection.
 If you really think you have a problem and are appropriately hesitant to fix it yourself, you should ask your doctor.